 Prognosis guidelines based on current data

 With standard treatments, about 7 out of 10 aplastic anemia patients get better.
 Standard treatments include immunosuppressive therapy with antithymocyte globulin (ATG) with cyclosporine, or a bone marrow transplant.
 The chance for recovery depends on many factors, including how severe your case is and how you respond to treatment.

-There are many different subtypes of MDS.
-These subtypes are based on tests of the blood and bone marrow.
-Identifying your MDS subtype is one of the key factors doctors use to both decide on the best treatment approach and make a prognosis (an educated guess about the likely course of your disease and how long your are likely to live).
+There are many different subtypes of MDS, which are identified by testing the blood and bone marrow.
+Your MDS subtype is a key factor in a doctor’ decision about your treatment and your prognosis (an educated guess about the likely course of your disease and how long you might live).

 With current treatments, patients with lower-risk types of some MDS can live for 5 years or even longer.
 Patients with higher-risk MDS that becomes acute myeloid leukemia (AML) are likely to have a shorter life span.
 About 30 out of 100 MDS patients will develop AML.

 Many people with PNH live for decades.
 People with PNH who develop blood clots in key parts of the body or develop MDS (myelodysplastic syndromes) or AML (acute myeloid leukemia) may have a shorter life span.

 New treatments becoming available for PNH are helping people with PNH to live longer.
 Older research you may have come across state that PNH patients live an average of 15 to 20 years after diagnosis.
 More recent research shows how that lifespan has climbed over the past 20 years.
 It’s possible that PNH patients – who rarely develop MDS or AML – will soon have a lifespan that is normal compared with people their own age.